rmtmckenzie/flutter_qr_mobile_vision/README.md

   UPC_E
 ```

+### `direction`

+Whether you want the front or the back camera to be used.

+## Toggle flash

+When the camera is running, you can use the `QrCamera.toggleFlash()` or `QrMobileVision.toggleFlash()` methods
+to turn the flash on or off.
+A better solution is in the works for this, but I can't make a commitment for when
+I'll have time to finish it.

 ## Push and Pop

 If you push a new widget on top of a the current page using the navigator, the camera doesn't